Averill-Law

 I have seen numerous students in my simulation short courses (whose university course on simulation was primarily on a simulation package) who didn’t understand the basic principles of how a simulation model works (event list, advancement of the simulation clock, etc.) or simulation methodology.
 The implication of this is that when a student graduates he/she is not prepared to actually carry out a real simulation study in the workplace.
 Furthermore, there is a good chance that the simulation package that they learn in school won’t even be the one that is used at their company.
 It is relatively easy to learn how to use a simulation package on the job (all simulation-software vendors offer training courses on the use of their software), but it is much more difficult to learn what actually constitutes a successful simulation study.

-The following is a recommended outline for a university course on simulation using the textbook Simulation Modeling and Analysis (Fourth Edition) by Averill M. Law.
+The following is a recommended outline for a university course on simulation using the textbook Simulation Modeling and Analysis (Fifth Edition) by Averill M. Law.
 There should be a second (or reference) book on how to use a particular simulation package; this simulation package should be general in nature rather than being oriented toward a particular application.

 Topic